Read more »

 My advice would be to really think about what you LOVE to do; what would you do for free.
 That way it won’t feel so much like work when you have to put in the hard hours.
 Taking the first step is the most daunting part.
 It’s so much easier not to but I never want to die saying “I always wished I had….”
 I’d rather try and know I gave it my all than to have regrets.
 So I would tell anyone, get out there!
 It can be scary and overwhelming but the satisfaction of knowing I’m taking control of my dreams and destiny far outweighs the fear of the future.
 Nothing will ever happen if you don’t try.
 I keep these two quotes close to my heart:

-"Nothing will ever be attempted if all possible objections must first be overcome." - Samuel Johnson
+"Nothing will ever be attempted if all possible objections must first be overcome." - Samuel Johnson7.
+Name someone who has inspired you and why.

 "Do not wait to strike till the iron is hot; but make it hot by striking." - William B. Sprague